crownstone/bluenet/docs/BUILD_SYSTEM.md

     cmake .. -DDOWNLOAD_NRFCONNECT=ON
     make

-It downloads a lot of stuff, amongst which also `nrfjprog` it it cannot find it.
+This particular tool requires `npm`.
+Install it through something like `sudo apt install npm`.
+Subsequently, it downloads a lot of stuff, amongst which also `nrfjprog` it it cannot find it.
 Make sure it does not lead to version conflicts.
 You can run these by:

     make nrfconnect_core_setup